VictoriaMetrics/VictoriaMetrics/README.md

 ### Scalability and cluster version

 Though single-node VictoriaMetrics cannot scale to multiple nodes, it is optimized for resource usage - storage size / bandwidth / IOPS, RAM, CPU.
-This means that a single-node VictoriaMetrics may scale vertically and substitute moderately sized cluster built with competing solutions such as Thanos, Uber M3, InfluxDB or TimescaleDB.
+This means that a single-node VictoriaMetrics may scale vertically and substitute a moderately sized cluster built with competing solutions such as Thanos, Uber M3, InfluxDB or TimescaleDB.
 See [vertical scalability benchmarks](https://medium.com/@valyala/measuring-vertical-scalability-for-time-series-databases-in-google-cloud-92550d78d8ae).

 So try single-node VictoriaMetrics at first and then [switch to cluster version](https://github.com/VictoriaMetrics/VictoriaMetrics/tree/cluster) if you still need